martindevans/martindevans.me/_posts/2014-1-13-Payday-The-Heist-2.md

----
+﻿---
 layout: post
 category : Game-Design
-tags : [general-gaming, game-design, game-development, stealth-analysis-series] tagline : In Which Payday: The Heist 2 Is Played
+tags : [general-gaming, game-design, game-development, stealth-analysis-series] tagline : In Which Payday The Heist 2 Is Played
 ---
 {% include JB/setup %}